 You can revive a lead acid battery by draining the electrolyte (sulphuric acid) and replacing it with an Epsom salt solution.
 It doesn’t bring the battery back to 100% performance but you can count on at least 80% performance for a couple of months or even a year.

 A dead motorcycle battery which doesn’t take charge is most likely as a result of sulfation.
-This is the number one cause of early failure in lead acid batteries.
+This is the number one cause of early failure in lead-acid batteries.
 It happens when the sulphuric acid starts breaking down.
-As this happens, sulphur crystals form and stick to the lead plates.
-The result is lead sulphate crystals on the plates.
+As this happens, sulfur crystals form and stick to the lead plates.
+The result is lead sulfate crystals on the plates.

 As the process continues, the crystals grow in size and harden.
-If nothing is done, they can end up covering the lead plates completely, therefore drastically reducing the battery’s ability to generate electric current.
+If nothing is done, they can cover the lead plates completely, drastically reducing the battery’s ability to generate electric current.

 When the battery dies, it is possible to revive it by creating a new electrolyte and recharging it.